RandomSearch18/pdf-cutter/README.md

 ## Download

-Cloning the repository or download the source code from this GitHub repository.
+Clone the repository or download the source code from this GitHub repository.

 On school computers, it's easiest to download [just the `main.py` file](https://github.com/RandomSearch18/pdf-cutter/raw/refs/heads/main/main.py).